rldona/filmist-angular/README.md

 # Filmist

 * Angular app to search, sync and share movies and series: https://filmistsoreapp.web.app

-### Migrating application in Angular 2 to Angular 12
+* Migrating an application in Angular 2 to Angular 12

 ____

 ## ToDo